When we say we hope to “grow old gracefully”, we usually mean that aging is a privilege and not something to be fought.

 The term “osteoporosis” comes from Latin and literally means “porous bones”.

-This condition changes the structure of the bones and causes them to become brittle and easily broken.
+This condition changes the structure of your bones and causes them to become brittle and easily broken.

-Throughout your life, bone is constantly broken down and new bone tissue created, but as you get older this process slows down.
+Throughout your life, bone tissue is constantly broken down and new tissue created, but as you get older this process slows down.

-Osteoporosis disrupts the creation of new bone tissue and causes a widening of the gaps in the honeycomb tissue.
+Osteoporosis disrupts the creation of new bone tissue and causes a widening of the gaps in this honeycomb structure.

 The result is low bone density, where bones lose strength and fracture easily.